-'Interim authority notices'
+'Interim Authority Notices'

-Where a premises licence lapses due to the death, incapacity or insolvency of the holder, specified persons can within 7 days serve an interim authority notice on the licensing authority.
+Where a premises licence lapses due to the death, incapacity or insolvency etc. of the premises licence holder, specified persons can within 7 days serve an interim authority notice on the licensing authority.
 This revives the licence, subject to police objection, for a period of up to 2 months so the premises can continue trading.
-This is the equivalent to "interim authorities" and "protection orders" under the Licensing Act 1964.

-'International airports and international ports'
+'International Airports and International Ports'

-Premises licences can be issued to the above in areas where the non-travelling public have access.
+Premises Licences can be issued to the above in areas where the non-travelling public have access.
 Areas the non-travelling public are not allowed known as airside or wharfside are not licensable under the 2003 Act.

-'Late night refreshment'
+'Late Night Refreshment'

-The supply of hot food and/or drink to the public (whether for consumption on or off the premises) between the hours of 11.00 pm and 5.00 am.
+The supply of hot food and/or drink to members of the public (whether for consumption on or off the premises) between the hours of 11.00pm and 5.00am.

-'Licensable activities'
+'Licensable Activities'

 - The sale by retail of alcohol.

 - The supply of alcohol by or on behalf of a club, or to the order of a member of the club.

-- The provision of regulated entertainment.
+- The provision of Regulated Entertainment.

-- The provision of late night refreshment.
+- The provision of Late Night Refreshment.

-'Licensing authority'
+'Licensing Authority'

-Walsall Council
+Walsall Metropolitan Borough Council

-'Licensing objectives'
+'Licensing Objectives'

-The objectives of licensing set out in the act:
+The objectives as set out in the Act: